How to Boil Corn on the Cob Perfectly Every Time

 How Long Do You Boil Corn on the Cob?

-Sweet corn peaks mid-summer, so you’ll find the freshest corn on the cob possible during that time.
+Sweet corn peaks mid-summer, so you’ll find the freshest corn on the cob during that time.
 Whether you buy it directly from the farmer or your local grocery store, take note of how sweet the variety is.
 The freshest corn and super sweet varieties may require a shorter cooking time, while older corn may take longer to become tender.
+Either way, you only need 3 to 5 minutes!

 How to Boil Corn on the Cob